11 Things to Remember to Keep your Passion for Teaching Alive [Poster]

 As someone who has walked in your shoes, I know how much passion, dedication, patience, hard work, and energy it takes to be the Chief Operating Officer of your classroom.
 There will be days that you feel exhausted, unappreciated, and unrecognized for your efforts.
 On those days, I hope you will stop, take a breath, and remember how important you are to your students, our communities, and our future.

-As a “welcome back” gift to kick off this new year, download and print the above poster (which works great on the Perfecta® 2400 or Perfecta® 3600STP) to keep at your desk, or hang in the teachers' lounge at your school - to remind you of that passion.
+As a “welcome back” gift to kick off this new year, download and print the above poster (which is made easy with the Perfecta Series Poster Design System!) to keep at your desk, or hang in the teachers' lounge at your school - to remind you of that passion.

 “To the world you may be one person; but to one person you may be the world.” - Dr. Seuss